System and Description

 The /opt/apache/htdocs directory is the document root directory.

 The Solaris Flash (flash) directory contains the custom JumpStart files that are required to install the client and the subdirectory archives.
-The archives directory contains the current Solaris release Flash archive.
+The archives directory contains the Solaris 10 Flash archive.

 If the WAN boot server and the install server are different systems, you might want to store the flash directory on the install server.
 Ensure that these files and directories are accessible to the WAN boot server.